Bible translations into Kurdish: Institute for Bible Translation

 Institute for Bible Translation is translating the Bible for Kurds in the post Soviet Union.
 The New Testament was completed in 2000 and a revised edition was released in 2011.
 There is ongoing work on the Old Testament.
 There work is published in both Cyrillic and Latin editions.

 Kurdish Literature Association

 Portions of the Bible have been translated into Behdini (Kurmanji of South Kurdistan): first John's Gospel, Luke/Acts and in 2019, the whole New Testament.
 This translation of the New Testament was completed by KLA (Kurdish Literature Association) and published by Biblica.

+Jehovah's Witnesses

+On July 2, 2023, The Bible—The Good News According to Matthew was released in two Kurdish languages at two separate events.
+In Germany, the book was released in Kurdish Kurmanji.
+It was also released in Kurdish Kurmanji (Caucasus) in Georgia.
+Approximately 750 people attended the events.

+Since these events Jehovah's Witnesses have released several books of the New Testament digitally in Kurdish.
+The books released are Matthew thru Colossians.

 Comparison of translations

 Sorani

 P. von Oertzen translated the New Testament into Mokri dialect of Sorani Kurdish.
 The gospel of Mark was published in Bulgaria in 1909 in Arabic letters and the rest of this translation was never published.

 In 1919, Ludvig Olsen Fossum of the United Norwegian Lutheran Church of America finished the whole New Testament and it was published in Arabic script under the title Injil Muqqades.

 Kurdish Sorani Standard Bible (KSS) is a recent translation of the complete Bible in Sorani Kurdish by Biblica (International Bible Society).
 It was released in Arabic script version in April 2017.